Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: Background

 \subsection{Reinforcement Learning}

-Broadly speaking, an agent can be defined as ``anything that can be viewed as perceiving its environment through sensors and acting upon that environment through actuators'' \cite{russel_norvig2009}.
-A reinforcement learning (RL) agent is concerned about learning what to do and what actions to take to maximize a numerical reward signal \cite{sutton_barto2018}.
+In short, a reinforcement learning (RL) agent is concerned about learning what actions to take to maximize a numerical reward signal given the current state of an environment\cite{sutton_barto2018}.
 Reward signals are provided by the environment and the learning is performed in an iterative way by trial-and-error.
 Therefore, reinforcement learning is different from both supervised and unsupervised learning.
 Supervised learning is performed on a training set of labeled examples provided by an external supervisor.
 Unsupervised learning does not work with labels but instead looks to find some hidden structure in the data \cite{mitchell1997}.
-Reinforcement learning is like supervised learning in that the learning samples are labeled, however, they are done so dynamically by recording interactions with the simulation environment as the agent learns.
+One of the main challenges in reinforcement learning is to manage the trade-off between exploration and exploitation.
+As the RL agent interacts with the environment through actions, it starts to learn the choices that eventually return high reward.
+Naturally, to maximize the reward it receives, the agent should exploit what it has already learned by selecting the actions that resulted in high rewards.
+However, to discover the optimal actions, the agent has to take the risk and explore new actions that may lead to higher rewards than the current best-valued actions.